-The Portuguese claim port as the cure for all ills save death.Though their ancestors had been producing wines in the region for thousands of years, it was only around 600 B.CE, when Phoenician traders began sailing up the Southern coast and past the hills that flank the Douro River that the wines produced there began to gain global acclaim.
+The Portuguese claim port as the cure for all ills save death.Though their ancestors had been producing wines in the region for thousands of years, it was only around 600 B.CE, when Phoenician traders began sailing up the Southern coast and past the hills that flank the Douro River that the wines they purchased began to gain global acclaim.

 When the Romans dominated the region in 219 B.C.E., they introduced more sophisticated equipment for producing and aging wine, including stone vats for treading and amphorae for storing.
 Eventually, the wine business in the province became so brisk that Roman Emperor Domitian had to issue a proclamation to reduce the number of vineyards in order to create opportunities for the production of other essential agricultural products.

 Though Portuguese wines had been receiving global acclaim for over a millennium, it was only during the 17th century, when the English began importing wines from the Douro region and fortifying them to survive long sea voyages, that the drink we now call Port was born.